 \item Periodic (periodic value and periodic derivative):

-\end{enumerate} There are $5$ combinations possible for boundaries in each field component and space dimension, since Dirichlet and Neumann boundaries can be combined in four ways in a given component and dimension.
-However, they cannot be used with periodic boundaries for the same field component and dimension.
-This gives a total of $5^{dn}$ distinct problem types, each with boundary values that may be time-dependent.
+\end{itemize} There are $5$ combinations possible for boundaries in each field component and space dimension, since Dirichlet and Neumann boundaries can be combined in four ways in a given component and dimension.
+These cannot be used with periodic boundaries for the same field component and dimension.
+This gives a total of $5^{cd}$ distinct boundary types, each with boundary values that may be time-dependent.
 We label these boundary types $\beta_{i}^{\mu}$ for component $\mu$ and dimension $i$.
 Since periodic examples are treated elsewhere \citep{drummond1993simulation,WERNER1997,Tyrrell2005pseudospectral}, we focus on the four non-periodic cases, $\beta=1,\ldots4$.